Transcript: Is Caffeinated Tea Dehydrating?

-For years I've recommended that the healthiest bevereage to drink is tea—even healthier than water, since tea has all the water of water yet as a bonus carries a huge load of nutrition without adding calories. but “There is a belief that caffeinated drinks, such as tea, may adversely affect hydration.”
-This was based on experiments done with high dose caffeine pills, though, which may not entirely reflect the likely impact of tea, which is a more complex substance.”
+For years I've recommended that the healthiest beverage to drink is tea—even healthier than water, since tea has all the water of water, yet as a bonus carries a huge load of nutrition without adding calories.
+But, “There is a belief that caffeinated drinks, such as tea, may adversely affect hydration.”
+This was based on experiments done with high dose caffeine pills, though, which may not entirely reflect the likely impact of tea, which is a more complex substance.

-So researchers compared 4 cups of black tea to 4 cups of water and 6 cups of black tea to six cups of water.
-Kept volunteers locked up for 24 hours so could measure every drop going in and every drop coming out.
+So researchers compared four cups of black tea to four cups of water and six cups of black tea to six cups of water.
+They kept volunteers locked up for 24 hours, so they could measure every drop going in and every drop coming out.